intelfx/CLTune/doc/api.md

 Prints the results of the tuning to the file `filename` in plain text format.

 * `void SuppressOutput()`:
-Disables all further printing to screen (stdout).
+Disables all further printing to screen (stderr).